EANorwayService/EA-Groups-CRM/README.md

 ### It is not the member list ID and not the destination folder ID!
 1. Double check that you use the correct google account when *editing* the scripts, it says what account you use in the top right corner.
 1. The code was not copied correctly from GitHub.
-1. There is a mistake in the template folder :( Contact EA Norway: service@effektivaltruisme.no
+1. There is a mistake in the template folder :( Contact EA Norway
-1. There is a mistake in the code :( Contact EA Norway: service@effektivaltruisme.no
+1. There is a mistake in the code :( Contact EA Norway
 # Extra <a name="extra"></a>

 ## Add a form to the CRM system